-The Scariest Haunted Houses in North Texas
+A Guide to the Best Haunted Houses in North Texas

 510 Harwood Road, Bedford

-This haunted attraction is based on the true story of a family which was brutally murdered in the 1920s, giving it an extra eeriness.
+This haunted attraction is based on the true story of a family that was brutally murdered in the 1920s, giving it an extra eeriness.
 It even may be a little too much real life.
 The original home (and site of the murders) is closed due to safety reasons, but the recreated experience is still pretty frightening.

-Along with the Manor, a $30 general admission ticket grants you access to the newer Big Top Terror and Regan’s Revenge haunted houses as well.
-Moxley Manor opens September 30 and keeps the frights going through Halloween night.
+Along with the Manor, a $35 general admission ticket grants you access to the newer Big Top Terror and Regan’s Revenge haunted houses as well.
+Moxley Manor keeps the frights going through Halloween night.

 Hangman’s House of Horrors